 The Ecological Garden - a half-acre garden of flowers, vegetables, culinary and medicinal herbs, fruit trees, vines and insectary plants used for teaching ecological horticulture, seed saving and related topics.
 Hours of operation: Ecological Garden work schedules change from quarter to quarter based upon staff and students.
 Consult staff for details.
 Click here for Ecological Garden internships.

 Market Garden - a seven acre section of the farm where students learn about small scale, organic vegetable production and marketing.
 Produce from the Market Garden is sold through our CSA (community supported agriculture) program, Student Harvests and to UC Davis Dining Services, the ASUCD Coffee House, and the UC Davis Farmers Market.
 Hours of operation: Market Garden interns and volunteers can work in the garden between 8 and 12, M – F. Click here for Market Garden internships.

 Shop and Vineyard Crew - an opportunity for students to gain experience in general farm operations, such as operating and maintaining farm equipment, vineyard management, irrigation and farm construction.
-Hours of operation: Vineyard internships are offered in the Spring and Summer quarters only.
-Click here for Shop and Vineyard internships.
+Hours of operation: Vineyard internships are offered in Winter and Spring quarters only.
+Shop internships occur during Winter quarter.

 The School Gardening Program - a program that provides hundreds of students with a hands-on tour of the demonstration garden each spring.
 UC Davis students lead the tours after receiving training during winter quarter.
 Click here for more information on the School Gardening Program.